wazuh/wazuh-kubernetes/docs/dev/setup.md

 To deploy Wazuh on Kubernetes on AWS EKS, the cluster should have at least the following resources available:

-- 2 CPU units
+- 4 CPU units
-- 5 Gi of memory
+- 5.5 Gi of memory
-- 2 Gi of storage

 ### Locally